boardsource/pegBoards/docs/blok.md

 ## Quickstart with Peg.

 If your keyboard PCB has already been added to Peg, then you just have to plug in your book and select the correct PCB eg: Boardsource-Microdox_v2-blok-left.
 Then select the CIRCUITPY drive when prompted.
-Otherwise, If your chosen PCB has not been added to Peg then you will need to add it [here](https://peg.software/docs/) are a link to the docs on how to do so.
+Otherwise, If your chosen PCB has not been added to Peg [check here](https://peg.software/docs/Peg_Client/supported_keyboards) then you will need to add it [here](https://peg.software/docs/) are a link to the docs on how to do so.

 ## CircuitPython overview and test code.